MonitorQA/ExternalApiDocs/_posts/2020-12-18-get-schedule.md

 }
 ```

 **Note:** The first audit period begins at the closest date (based on the start rule) to the schedule creation date.
-For monthly schedules with Type 1 (StartOfMonth), the first period's cycle month is always the closest month after (or on) the schedule creation date - if created after the 1st, the cycle starts in the next month.
+For monthly schedules with **type 1** start rules (first day of a month within the repeat cycle), the first period's cycle month is always the closest month after (or on) the schedule creation date - if created after the 1st, the cycle starts in the next month.

 **First Period Examples:**
 - **Type 0 with day: 15**: Schedule created on January 20 → first audit starts on February 15 (next occurrence).
 Created on January 5 → first audit starts on January 15 (upcoming in same month).